England. Change location

 Support from your tutor

-There will be online tutorials that you are encouraged, but not obliged, to attend.
+There will be online tutorials that you are strongly encouraged, but not obliged, to attend.
 You can access recordings of tutors covering material that was delivered in online tutorials.

-Full guidance will be provided on accessing the teaching provided via online forums.
+Full guidance will be provided on accessing the teaching via online forums.
 Online tutor-group forums enable peer discussion of some of your work and allow tutors to make general points of relevance to the whole group.

 Contact us if you want to know more about study with The Open University before you register.